Oxford Streets

 Woodstock Road

-The western artery north — Somerville, Green Templeton, and Victorian North Oxford on the way to Woodstock.
+The western artery north — Somerville, Green Templeton, St Edward's, and on towards Woodstock.